philippgehrig/AutonomesFahren/README.md

 ## Contributing

 Since this project is graded we unfortunately cannot accept any contributions at the moment!
+Once the project has been handed in however we will be able to accept contributions and would very much apreicate them.